RCIC-UCI-Public/pytorch-admix/README.md

 ## Notes

 On a VM with 2CPU and 8Gb memory it takes
+- for building pytorch RPMs:

-- ~3hrs for building pytorch RPM
+  - ~3hrs for pytorch
-- ~11hrs for building pytorch-cuda RPM
+  - ~11hrs for pytorch-cuda
-- need pytorch to build vision (torchvision) need pytorch-cuda to build CUDA-enabled vision-cuda (torchvision)
+  - 11Gb of space in BUILD/

   It is important to have ninja installed before building pytorch.
-Ninja is prpvoided by foundation-ninja RPM from foundation-admix.
+  Ninja is provided by foundation-ninja RPM from foundation-admix.
-Without ninja the build time doubles as cmake does a re-do of all the build objects during the "install" stage.
+  Without ninja the build time for pytorch and pytorch-cuda doubles as cmake is rebuilding all the objects created during the "build" stage again in the "install" stage.

+- for building torchvision:

+  - need pytorch to build vision
+  - need pytorch-cuda to build CUDA-enabled vision-cuda